-What is broad low-cost strategy?
+What is a broad low-cost strategy?

 In the broad-low cost strategy, the firm is focused on providing a cost-based advantage over a broad market group.
 An example would be Wal-mart.
-Here Wal-mart has low-cost model that competitor’s have difficulty matching.
+Here Wal-mart has a low-cost model that competitors have difficulty matching.
 They are in a sense ” as they appeal to a wide group of customers.
 Typically, to be successful in a broad low-cost strategy, the firm needs to be excellent in leveraging economies of scale.

-What is broad-differentiation strategy?
+What is a broad-differentiation strategy?

-The firm that employs broad-differentiation strategy is seeking to differentiate by having products and/or services that appeal to a broad spectrum of buyers.
+The firm that employs a broad-differentiation strategy is seeking to have products and/or services that appeal to a broad spectrum of buyers through differentiation.
 Today’s examples include brands that are employing a “masstige” or a “prestige for the masses” approach.
-Apple, BMW, are example brands.
-They focus on creating hip and innovative products (differentiation) that the masses would want.
+Apple and BMW, are example brands.
+They focus on creating a hip and innovative products (differentiation) that the masses would want.
 The masses would pay a premium for their products (relative to competing products), and choose their products over other products because of their differentiation.
 Apple would focus on functional simplicity, whereas BMW’s focus would be on vehicle performance.
 Both brands would create product versions that have a price point that the masses can somewhat comfortably adopt (Apple’s 32GB product line and BMW’s i3 series are lower priced).

-What is focused low-cost strategy?
+What is a focused low-cost strategy?

 What is a focused differentiation strategy?

-A focused differentiation strategy is when the firm focuses on a narrow segment and gives their customers products or services with distinct attributes that other firms find difficulty doing.
+A focused differentiation strategy is when the firm focuses on a narrow segment and gives its customers products or services with distinct attributes that other firms find difficulty doing.
 For example, Mr. Lube is an example.
 They focus on just giving oil changes (focused), and are able to do this service at a very expedient rate (differentiation).

-What is best-cost strategy?
+What is the best-cost strategy?

 The key to being successful is really identifying what is truly important to the customer, and trimming out everything else that is not.
 Amazon is an example of a firm that falls under the “best-cost” positioning.
-Here they are able to provide customers low-prices (low-cost strategy), and allow them to easily find products (differentiation) that they are looking for, rather then having to shop for them in-person.
+Here they are able to provide customers low-prices (low-cost strategy) and allow them to easily find products (accessibility as a differentiation) that they are looking for, rather than having to shop for them in-person.
 Amazon uses algorithms, cookies, and customer purchase history and feeds it into special “display widgets” like their “Frequently Bought Together.”
-They have aggregated customer reviews through time, which helps educate a customer and reduce buyers remorse – again another form of differentiation.
+They have aggregated customer reviews through time, which helps educate a customer and reduce buyer’s remorse – again another form of differentiation.